Modeling noise propagation in Fourier-filtering wavefront sensing, fundamental limits and quantitative comparison: Noise propagation and sensitivity in the linear regime

 \subsection{Maximum sensitivity limit}

 The columns of the interaction matrix are encoding the derivative of the signal with respect to the phase.
-Hence, the sensitivity expressions given equations \ref{sensibilité_mode_i} and \ref{sensibilité_mode_i_photon} are actually describing a metric called Fisher information \citep{2015OExpr..2328619P}.
-This metric is bounded by the Cramer-Rao bound, and it is then possible to show that both sensitivities defined here (for RON and photon noise) have a maximum value of 2 \citep{paterson,PhysRevApplied.15.024047}.
+Hence, the sensitivity expressions given in equations \ref{sensibilité_mode_i} and \ref{sensibilité_mode_i_photon} are actually describing a metric called Fisher information \citep{2015OExpr..2328619P}.
+This metric is bounded by the Cramer-Rao bound, and it is then possible to show that both sensitivities defined here (for RON and photon noise) have a maximum value of 2 \citep{paterson,PhysRevApplied.15.024047}:

 These boundaries are therefore useful to provide an absolute reference to compare FFWFS sensitivities.
-We add the fact that the Cramer-Rao bound actually works for any kind of WFS, and these boundaries extend out of the FFWFS scope.
+We would like to add that the Cramer-Rao bound actually works for any kind of WFS, and these boundaries extend out of the FFWFS scope.